MatSim91/Milestone-Project-4-The-Hangar/README.md

 ## Database

-- Using Django SQL databases on the development envirotnmnt and in Heroku I have used a PostgreSQL database for deployment.
+- Throughout the development of the project I was using  Using Django SQL database SQLite and in Heroku I have used a PostgreSQL database for deployment.

 ### Product App